Reviewing applications on a rolling basis

 - Connect regularly with museum partners, board, and council to engage them in programs, and leverage their thought leadership expertise in our offerings when appropriate.

-- Oversee museum’s exhibition program, which consists of pop-up shows as well as two traveling exhibitions: We Design, which centers BIPOC, female, and non-binary design perspectives; and Bespoke Bodies on the design and craft of prosthetics.
+- Oversee museum’s exhibition program, engaging with contractors and staff as necessary.
+This consists of pop-up shows as well as two traveling exhibitions: We Design, which centers BIPOC, female, and gender-expansive design perspectives; and Bespoke Bodies on the design and craft of prosthetics.
+A curatorial background is not necessary for this role, though, candidates with education/exhibition audience interpretation experience are preferred.

-- Manage the editorial process for our biannual publication, Design Museum Magazine, working with guest editors to develop concepts and outline, solicit contributors, and edit the content for publication.
+- Manage the editorial process for our biannual publication, Design Museum Magazine, working with guest editors to develop concepts and outlines, solicit contributors, and edit the content for publication with the support of our in-house Graphic Designer and Communications & Content Associate.

-- At least five years of relevant professional experience, including managing mission-driven cultural programs.
+- At least seven years of relevant professional experience, including managing mission-driven cultural programs.

 - A demonstrated commitment to equity and social justice principles and practices, and complex intersectional approaches and strategies in terms of disability, race, ethnicity, age, gender, sexual orientation, economic status, and other identities.